vovagorodok/chess_peripheral_protocol/README.md

 c) nok
 ```

-Central or peripheral can indicate round resignation that can not be rejected.
+Central or peripheral can indicate round resignation that can't be rejected.
 ```
 p) resign
 c) ok
 ```

-Central can indicate round check, checkmate and stalemate that can not be rejected.
+Central can indicate round check, checkmate and stalemate that can't be rejected.
 ```
 c) check a3
 p) ok